 Yet, the macro-structural theory of intergroup relations (Blau 1994) and contact theory (Allport 1954) would suggest a different causal mechanism.
 Residential proximity to ASCs may provide the opportunity to interact with asylum seekers (Blau 1994).
 Intergroup contact, when positive, fosters tolerance (Allport 1954; Pettigrew and Tropp 2011).
 Hence, positive contact with asylum seekers may make voters less inclined to support the radical right.
 The influence of positive contact experiences can be explained by induced levels of knowledge, empathy and perspective taking (Brown and Hewstone 2005; Pettigrew and Tropp 2011).
 According to Allport, superficial contact (i.e. mere exposure) or overt negative contact, like abuse and name-calling would only lead to more trouble (Allport 1954: 263).
 Intergroup contact would only foster tolerance if contact takes place under ‘optimal’ conditions, like equal group status or common objectives.
-However, Pettigrew and Tropp (2011) convincingly demonstrated in their meta-study that although the effect of intergroup contact is stronger if contact takes place under optimal conditions, commonly, these conditions are not necessary; intergroup contact – at least when not clearly negative – induces tolerance even if Allport’s conditions are not met.
+However, Pettigrew and Tropp (2011) convincingly demonstrated in their meta-study that although the effect of intergroup contact is stronger if contact takes place under optimal conditions, commonly, these conditions are not necessary; intergroup contact – at least when not clearly negative – induces tolerance even if Allport’s conditions are not met (but see also Paluck et al. 2019 who point at a lack of experimental evidence for this claim).

 Based on a choice experiment on preferences for refugee and migrant homes, Liebe et al. (2018) conclude that contact with refugees increases acceptance to refugee homes in the immediate vicinity, in line with contact theory.
-Studies that focused on the impact of intergroup contact on radical right voting seem to provide support for both the positive contact mechanism (Green et al. 2015; Rydgren, 2008; Savelkoul et al. 2017; but see also Savelkoul and Scheepers 2017) and the negative contact mechanism (Nijs, Stark and Verkuyten, 2019).
+Studies that focused on the impact of intergroup contact on radical right voting seem to provide support for both the positive contact mechanism (Green et al. 2015; Rydgren, 2008; Savelkoul et al. 2017; but see also Savelkoul and Scheepers 2017) and the negative contact mechanism (Nijs et al. 2019).
 However, the presence of asylum seekers in ASCs may not always provide the most favourable opportunities for sustained positive interactions (cf. Dinas et al. 2019).
 It is thus not self-evidently true that increased proximity to asylum seekers leads to more positive contact experiences (cf. Enos 2014), or that it not at the same time leads to more negative contact experiences.
-That being said, we expect, on the basis of contact theory, that the presumed positive relation between increased local exposure to asylum seekers and increased support for the PVV may be mitigated by increased local positive interethnic contact experiences (Hypothesis 3).
+That being said, we expect, on the basis of contact theory, that the presumed positive relation between increased local exposure to asylum seekers and increased support for the PVV as a result of feelings of ethnic threat may be supressed by increased local positive interethnic contact experiences (Hypothesis 3).

 Data and operationalization